-3.11A Adequate Funding Resources for Bushland Regeneration and Restoration
+3.11A Adequate Funding Resources for Bushland Regeneration and Restoration projects from all possible sources.
+Professional bush regenerators are employed to undertake restoration programs wherever possible.

 Funding is sought to ensure appropriate resources are available prior to undertaking regeneration and restoration programs.